Case: Protect Democracy Project v. U.S. Office of Management and Budget

 Case Summary

-This case, filed by the Protect Democracy Project in the U.S. District Court for the District of Columbia, challenged the actions of the U.S. Office of Management and Budget (OMB) in relation to the transparency of federal apportionment information.
-The complaint alleged that OMB violated federal law, specifically the 2022 and 2023 Appropriations Acts, which mandated the public posting of apportionment documents online.
-This was intended to prevent the president and OMB from abusing their autho…
+Filed on April 14, 2025 by the Protect Democracy Project in the U.S. District Court for the District of Columbia, this case challenged the actions of the U.S. Office of Management and Budget (OMB) in relation to the transparency of federal apportionment information.
+The complaint alleged that OMB violated federal law, specifically the 2022 and 2023 Consolidated Appropriations Acts, which mandated the public posting of apportionment documents online.
+This was intended to prevent the president an…

 The lawsuit included multiple counts under the Administrative Procedure Act (APA), including claims of agency action not in accordance with the law, unreasonable delays, arbitrary and capricious actions, violations of the separation of powers, and ultra vires actions.
 Plaintiffs also sought declaratory judgment and a writ of mandamus to compel OMB to restore the public posting of apportionment documents as required by law.